 Know Your Incoterms

 Help ensure a smooth export transaction and avoid potentially costly mistakes.
-Use internationally-recognized Incoterms to clarify the tasks, costs and risks to be borne by buyers and sellers in these transactions.
+Use internationally recognized Incoterms® to clarify the tasks, costs and risks for buyers and sellers in these transactions.

 An Overview of Incoterms® 2020

 The Incoterms® are a set of 11 individual rules issued by the International Chamber of Commerce (ICC) which define the responsibilities of sellers and buyers for the sale of goods in international transactions.
 Of primary importance is that each Incoterms rule clarifies the tasks, costs and risks to be borne by buyers and sellers in these transactions.
 Familiarizing yourself with Incoterms will help improve smoother transaction by clearly defining who is responsible for what and each step of the transaction.

 The Incoterms® 2020 rules are updated and grouped into two categories reflecting modes of transport.
 Of the 11 rules, there are seven for ANY mode(s) of transport and four for SEA or LAND or INLAND WATERWAY transport.

 The seven Incoterms® 2020 rules for any mode(s) of transport are: